 Silver Lake State Park

-What state parks have you found adventurous activities in?
+What are your favourite state parks in the Midwest?
 Let me know in the comments!